Nevada Drunk Driving Statistics [Updated 2026]

 The data suggests that while hit-and-run accidents are a concern, they represent a smaller portion of the overall incidents and are less likely to result in fatalities or severe injuries compared to accidents where drivers remain on the scene

-Which City is The Most Dangerous in Nevada?
+Which City is The Most Dangerous for Drunk Driving Accidents in Nevada?

-Las Vegas accounts for the majority of incidents, with 56.8% of all crashes, 60% of deaths, and 66.1% of injuries.
+Las Vegas accounts for the majority of drunk driving accidents, with 56.8% of all crashes, 60% of deaths, and 66.1% of injuries.

 City All Crashes All Deaths All Injuries Alcohol-related Crashes Alcohol Deaths Alcohol Injuries